Authored by the expert who managed and guided the team behind the United Arab Emirates Property Pack

 Which neighborhoods have the fastest rising property prices in Abu Dhabi as of 2026?

-As of early 2026, the three neighborhoods with the fastest rising property prices in Abu Dhabi are Yas Island, Al Reem Island, and Saadiyat Island.
+As of 2026, the three fastest rising property markets in Abu Dhabi are Al Raha Beach, Al Reem Island and Saadiyat Island.

 By the way, you will find much more detailed price ranges across neighborhoods in our property pack covering the real estate market in Abu Dhabi.